 As winter approaches, elk become habitual in their movements, which you can take advantage of.
 Monitor trail traffic and which direction elk are moving.
 If you find that elk leaving a feed area are moving uphill, it’s likely that trail will lead you to a bedding location.
 Conversely, muddy hoof prints all leading to a feed area may provide a good evening stand location.
 Always hunt the wind — elk will not tolerate the slightest whiff of human scent.

-We’ll be back again for a final piece focusing on December tips and tactics.
-So whether you are part of a large, social hunting camp or a solitary solo backpack hunter, we want to wish you a continued safe and enjoyable season.
+We’ll be back again for a final piece focusing on December tips and tactics for big game, as well as some waterfowl know-how as those seasons swing into full gear.
+So, whether you are part of a large, social hunting camp or a solitary backpack hunter, we want to wish you a continued safe and enjoyable season.
 Good luck out there!